vpxyz/php-quickhelp/README.md

 ## Usage

-After having installed this package, run `php-quickhelp--download-or-update` which downloads, from php.net, the php_manual_en.json file into `~/.emacs.d/php-quickhelp-manual` directory.
+After having installed this package, run `php-quickhelp-download-or-update` which downloads, from php.net, the php_manual_en.json file into `~/.emacs.d/php-quickhelp-manual` directory.

 php-quickhelp wraps company-php and company-phpactor.